 I grew up in Fulda, Germany and Thessaloniki, Greece.
 I obtained a degree in church music ("C-Examen"), before I went to the University of Würzburg, where I studied for three years and received undergraduate degrees in both Mathematics and Physics.
 I continued my studies at the University of Texas at Austin, where I worked on a thesis on supermathematics resulting in my MA.
 After completing my PhD on twistor string theory at the Institute for Theoretical Physics of the University of Hannover, I held two postdoctoral positions at the Dublin Institute for Advanced Studies and at the School of Mathematics at Trinity College, Dublin.
 In 2009, I came to the Department of Mathematics of Heriot-Watt University, Edinburgh, where I'm currently an associate professor.
 The curriculum vitae I wrote for the professional applications is here.

 My major interests lie in classical and quantum field theories, supersymmetry, string theory as well as the applications of methods and concepts from group theory, differential and algebraic geometry in theoretical physics.
-In more detail, I have worked on projects in the following areas:
+More specifically, I have worked on projects in the following areas:

 - Noncommutative Geometry